 Releasing the biological fabric through asana, pranayama, and the bandhas

-*300 Hour Kunga Yoga Essentials Track Required Training
+*300 Hour Kunga Yoga + Therapeutics Track Required Training

 The objectives of this 20- hour module will be to:

-- Use asana, kriyas, pranayams, and bandhas to sense the pervasive nature of this flexible armor that creates the shape we’ve come to know, while continuing to sculpt who we are to become.
+- apply this knowledge experientially in our own yoga practice using asana, kriyas, pranayams, and bandhas to sense the pervasive nature of this flexible armor that creates the shape we’ve come to know, while continuing to sculpt who we are to become.

 Date & Time